 10. Larnaca, Cyprus

-The Larnaca region of Cyprus might be most famous for the bright lights and thumping music of Ayia Napa, though it has much to offer – and you don’t need to be interested in clubbing to enjoy an idyllic holiday here!
-Cyprus is a country that’s known for its seemingly unending coastline, and Larnaca boasts many of the island’s best beaches, as well as some gorgeous countryside.
+The Larnaca region of Cyprus might be most famous for the bright lights and thumping music of Ayia Napa, but it has much more to offer – you don’t need to be interested in clubbing to enjoy an idyllic holiday here!
+Cyprus is a country that’s known for its seemingly unending coastline, and Larnaca boasts many of the best beaches in Europe, as well as some gorgeous countryside.

 If you like staying at big resorts where you all have the amenities you could need, Nissi Beach is ideal.
-Not only does it have a huge beach (and waterpark!), but it also has a promenade with more restaurants than you can hope to try.
+Not only does it have a huge beach (and waterpark!), but it also features a promenade with more restaurants than you can hope to try.
 For something quieter, head to Protaras, where you can relax in tranquil coastal spots and eat in vine-wrapped tavernas.
-The wild countryside is a haven for walkerstoo.
+The wild countryside is a haven for walkers too.

 11. The Algarve, Portugal